muvazima/ai_plays_2048/README.md

 # ai-project

-To run the 2048 game manually, run the following command from the project directory
+To run the 2048 game using GreedySearc, run the following command from the project directory

+python ./game/game_display.py -s m

+To use Greedy Search, run the following command:

-python ./game/game_display.py
+python ./game/game_display.py -s g